 We are a group of female tech operators and entrepreneurs that invest together as a syndicate.
 We are current and former: Uber, Greylock, Flexport, DoorDash, Instacart.
 We believe that the 'sum of the parts is greater than the whole' — 5 networks, 5 expertise, 1 line item.

-👱🏻♀️ Jenna Hannon - Head of Marketing at Aim Lab.
+👱🏻♀️ Jenna Hannon - Founder/CEO of Juicebox.
+Head of Marketing at Aim Lab.
 Ex-Uber.
 Startup and agency background.
 USC Trojan.

 👩🏼 Jennifer Smith - Founder/CEO of Cursive.
 Former Greylock and McKinsey.
 HBS and Princeton.